 You can also find an online, or in-person master’s in social work program.
 The University of Southern California, Columbia University in the City of New York, and the University of South Florida all have top-rated online programs.
 The University of California-Los Angelos, Washington University in St. Louis, and the University of Maryland-Baltimore all have top-rated in-person programs.

-Jobs you can get with a Master’s Degree in Social Work:
+Jobs with a Master’s Degree in Social Work

 - Child Welfare Social Workers, who make sure children’s needs are taken care of, have an average salary of $54,392 according to Salary.com, as of March 2020.